 Filler treatments may suit some patients more than laser treatments because the procedure is faster and more convenient.
 There is no downtime associated with getting dermal fillers or anti-wrinkle injections.

 Both treatments are effective for removing fine lines and wrinkles.

 Why choose the Victorian Cosmetic Institute for upper lip wrinkle treatment?

 We have a wide range of options at Victorian Cosmetic Institute for the treatment of upper lip lines.
 We allow you ample time to communicate your aesthetic goals to us, and use our expertise to help you achieve your desired outcome.
 The experience you have with us is also important.

 The first step is simply contacting us for your initial consultation, where we will discuss with you what is a realistic and achievable outcome, and what to expect from your treatment.

-Making that first phone call about any cosmetic procedure can be a confronting task – many of our patients have preferred filling out our online enquiry form.
-We can then contact you with an understanding of the results you are hopeful of achieving and ensure the treatment is appropriate.
+Making that first phone call about any cosmetic procedure can be a confronting task – many of our patients have preferred to book their appointment online.
+We can then contact you with an understanding of the results you hope to achieve and ensure the treatment is appropriate.